-Over the years, there have been many theories in existence which suggest that our minds and bodies develop and change every seven years.
-For example, Austrian philosopher and teacher Rudolf Steiner created a theory of human development based on seven-year cycles that were associated with astrology.
+Over the years, there have been many theories which suggest that our bodies develop and change every seven years.
+For example, Austrian philosopher Rudolf Steiner created a theory of human development based on seven-year cycles that were associated with astrology.
 According to his theories, humans experience changes physically and mentally every seven years.

-A 1999 study undertaken by Dr. Larry A. Kurdek, a psychology professor from Wright State University, demonstrated the validity of both a four and a seven year itch.
-In our opinion, the ever-changing conclusions indicate that there is no ‘magic number’ – but it does seem to indicate that things can start to go off track some time after 4 to 7 years have elapsed.
+A 1999 study undertaken by Dr. Larry A. Kurdek, demonstrated the validity of both a four and a seven year itch.
+In our opinion, the ever-changing conclusions indicate that there is no ‘magic number’.
+But it does seem to indicate that things can start to go off track some time after 4 to 7 years have elapsed.

 Once these businesses have decided to grow their business again, what do they do next?
 Too often the default is just “more of what works now”.